hakobhn/-kubernetes-mentoring-program/1-microservices-architecture-and-docker/materials/README.md

 ### Show me the code

 Please see [the example applications developed by Chris Richardson](https://eventuate.io/exampleapps.html).
-These examples on Github illustrate various aspects of the microservice architecture.
+These examples on GitHub illustrate various aspects of the microservice architecture.

 ## Resulting context